ianjay11/Pay-UP/README.md

 2. Account Balance
 3. Transaction History
 4. Cash in and Cashout for your wallet
-5.Creating deals between the specific buyer
+5. Creating deals between the specific buyer
-6.Profile page to see the users information
+6. Profile page to see the users information

 ### Technologies used